stephomi/nomadsculpt.com/manual/docs/stroke.md

 It will change how the plane area is computed (Area sampling).

-This option can be useful for flatten-based tools, or if you want to colour a planar surface without over-spill.
+This option can be useful for flatten-based tools, or if you want to color a planar surface without over-spill.

 ![](./videos/filter_keep_sharp_edges.mp4)